-Complaints information for ICAS members
+Complaints information for ICAS Members

 Many complaints could, however, be avoided if the Member had addressed matters at an early stage and adopted a co-operative approach when dealing with the complainer and with ICAS.
 You may wish to contact the Investigations Department for a discussion if you consider it likely that a complaint may be lodged against you.

 Dealing with a complaint

-In terms of the Investigation Regulations, if a Member Firm receives a complaint from a client or former client concerning any services it has provided or failed to provide then it is the responsibility of the firm to ensure that a principal investigates the matter.
+In terms of the Investigation Regulations, if a Member Firm receives a complaint from a client or former client concerning any services it has provided or failed to provide, then it is the responsibility of the firm to ensure that a principal investigates the matter.

-There will be circumstances where it is possible for a Member and a Complainer to resolve a disagreement without the need for ICAS to carry out a formal investigation of a complaint.
+There will be circumstances where it is possible for a Member and a complainer to resolve a disagreement without the need for ICAS to carry out a formal investigation of a complaint.

-Failure to Respond
+Failure to respond

 It also includes guidance on the level of sanction which may be appropriate for certain offences; together with general information on orders and financial penalties.
 We recommend that this document is carefully considered if a complaint is referred to the Investigation Committee.

 If the complaint raised against you is ultimately upheld and a disciplinary sanction is applied, ICAS will publicise the outcome in accordance with Regulation 8 of the Investigations Regulations.
-Guidance on this process can be found below.
+Please refer to our Publicity Guidance for more information.

 Public interest complaints